 Inspect the blade for damage before proceeding.
 Sharpen teeth if dull, or replace blade if cracked, bent, missing teeth, or otherwise damaged.

 To prevent binding:

-- Keep blades sharp
+- · Keep blades sharp

-- · Avoid excessive pressure during cuts
+- Avoid excessive pressure during cutting

-- Don't exceed cutting capacity of blade
+- · Do not exceed cutting capacity of blade

-- Don't use blades with damaged or missing cutting teeth
+- · Do not use blades with damaged or missing cutting teeth

-- Don't rock blades in cut
+- Do not tilt blade during cutting